-The National Aboriginal Trust Officers Association (NATOA) and co-host New Relationship Trust (NRT), is excited to announce a 1-day Indigenous Trust and Investment Workshop that will take place on September 20, 2016 at the Vancouver Marriott Pinnacle Downtown Hotel
+The National Aboriginal Trust Officers Association (NATOA) and Shareholder Association for Research and Education is excited to invite you to the 1-day Reconciliation and Responsible Investment Workshop that will take place on April 27, 2017 at the Rama Casino Resort and Convention Centre in Rama, Ontario.

-We look forward to seeing you in Vancouver!
+Please check back often for updates.
+We look forward to seeing you in Rama, ON!

 For more information, please contact NATOA: